webqit/quantum-js/README.md

 ### Live Functions

-You declare live functions by adding the `"use live"` directive as first statement in the function body.
+You declare live functions by declaring the `"use live"` directive as first statement in the function body.
 And you can also use the `LiveFunction` and `AsyncLiveFunction` APIs.
 (The first option requires a compile step, the second doesn't.)

 #### The `"use live"` Directive (Option 1)